silviotech/the-kiwi-website/content/community.md

 <div class="row section featured topspace">
   <h2 class="section-title"><span>Welcome</span></h2>
   <p class="lead text-center text-muted">The KIWI is more than just a cryptocurrency token.
-Everyday more and more people are joining us believing in the vision of Liberation Online and what the KIWI offers to everyone.
+Everyday more and more people are joining us believing in the vision of <a href="http://liberation.online">Liberation Online</a> and what the KIWI offers to everyone.
 We are passionate individuals from around the world that want to see change, we want the world to be a better place, a fairer place, a kinder place.</p>
   <p class="lead text-center text-muted">You can already see this on our discord channel ( <a href="https://discord.gg/pBXKwyx">https://discord.gg/pBXKwyx</a> ) and can read a few comments below from just a few people from the community.
 We would love to have you join us as well.</p>
 </div>